zextras/tech-doc/source/suite/docs.rst

 ``fc-cache /opt/zimbra/docs/zextras-docs-core/share/fonts``

-   **Warning**

-   The server will briefly be unavailable during the restart, and clients will need to close and open again any open document to see the new fonts in the list.
+.. warning:: The server will briefly be unavailable during the restart, and clients will need to close and open again any open document to see the new fonts in the list.

-.. _mailbox_nodes:
+.. _docs_mailbox_nodes:

 Mailbox Nodes
 -------------